From the ashes of nearly a billion dollars, Ample resurrects Better Place’s battery swapping business model – TechCrunch

 At issue is the time it takes to charge a car.
 Fast chargers still take between 20 and 30 minutes to charge up, but advances in technologies should drive that figure down.
 Even if fast charging ultimately becomes a better option, Ample’s founders say they view their business as an additive step to faster electric vehicle adoption.

 “When you’re moving 1 billion cars, you need everything… We have so many cars we need to put on the road,” Hassounah said.
 “We think we need all solutions to solve the problem.
 As you think of fleet applications you need a solution that can match gas in charge and not speed.
 Fast charging is not available in mass.
-The challenge will not be can the battery be charged in 5 minutes.
-The cost of building charges that can deliver that amount of power is prohibitive.”
+The challenge will not be can the battery be charged in five minutes.
+The cost of building chargers that can deliver that amount of power is prohibitive.”

 Looking beyond charging, Ample sees opportunities in the grid power market as well, the two founders said.

 “Time shift is built into our economics… that’s another way we can help,” said de Souza.
-“We use that as grid storage… we can do demand charge and now that the federal mandate is there to feed into the grid we can help stabilize the grid by feeding back energy..
+“We use that as grid storage… we can do demand charge and now that the federal mandate is there to feed into the grid we can help stabilize the grid by feeding back energy.
 We don’t have a lot of stations to make a significant impact.
 As we scale up this year we will.”

 Currently the company is operating at a storage capacity of tens of megawatts per hour, according to Hassounah.